IPv6 on HAMNET with 6to4

 Published on: March 29, 2026

 Although there are some proposals for amateurs to receive a 44net equivalent in IPv6, this hasn’t happened yet.
-However, it’s not true that we don’t have any IPv6 address space at all.
-In fact, we have a whole /24 dedicated to amateur radio.
-This has been implicitly given to us via the 6to4 transition mechanism, meaning that anyone who has a 44net address, be it from ARDC directly, HAMNET or any other project, also has a /48 of v6.
+However, it’s not true that we don’t have any IPv6 address space.
+In fact, we have a whole /24 of IPv6 dedicated to amateur radio.
+It has been implicitly given to us via the 6to4 transition mechanism, meaning that anyone who has a 44net address, be it from ARDC directly, HAMNET, or any other project, also has a /48 of IPv6.

 HOST ROUTER 44.128.1.1 <--> 44.128.2.1 ROUTER HOST